microsoft/MIDI/docs/developer-docs/Windows.Devices.Midi2/connections/MidiEndpointConnection/README.md

 | SendMessageBuffer(timestamp, buffer, byteOffset, byteLength) | Send a single Universal MIDI Packet as bytes from a buffer.
 The number of bytes sent must match the size read from the first 4 bits of the data starting at the specified offset, and must be laid out correctly with the first byte corresponding to the MSB of the first word of the UMP (the word which contains hte message type).
 If you want to manage a chunk of buffer memory, the `IMemoryBuffer` type is the acceptable WinRT approach, and is as close as you get to sending a pointer into a buffer. |
 | Close() | Please see note below about calling `Close` or the projected `Dispose` function |

+> Tip: In all the functions which accept a timestamp to schedule the message, **you can send a timestamp of 0 (zero) to bypass the scheduler and send the message immediately**.
+Otherwise, the provided timestamp is treated as an absolute time for when the message should be sent from the service.
+Note that the service-based scheduler (currently based on a `std::priority_queue`) gets less efficient when there are thousands of messages in it, so it's recommended that you not schedule too many messages at a time or too far out into the future.

 ## Events

 | Event | Description |